FREQUENTLY ASKED QUESTIONS

 DO I HAVE TO PASS A WRITTEN TEST?

 Yes.
 During your post-solo training you are required to pass a number of multi-choice exams on different subjects.
 A radio operator's rating is also required.
-None the exams are difficult,
+None of the exams are difficult,

 DO THESE TESTS RESULT IN A LICENCE?